How to Use the Southwest Low Fare Calendar to Get the Best Possible Deal on Flights (Video)

 And if you’re thinking of going somewhere but don’t know when to go, you can toggle between months to decide when the best, and least expensive, time to fly is.

-A search from New York’s LaGuardia Airport to Charleston, South Carolina, for example, reveals a roundtrip flight for as low as $144 in November, which leaves more money to splurge on meals (Charleston is one of the best food cities in the country, after all).
+A search of flights from New York’s LaGuardia Airport to Charleston, South Carolina, for example, reveals a roundtrip flight for as low as $144 in November, which leaves more money to splurge on meals (Charleston is one of the best food cities in the country, after all).

-The first step in going on a vacation is deciding to actually go, and the second step is often figuring out when to go and how much it will cost.
+The first step in going on a vacation is deciding to actually go, and the next step is often figuring out when to go and how much it will cost.
 So on your next trip, use the Low Fare Calendar to take some of the uncertainty out of the equation.